Wa2hingt0n/alx-system_engineering-devops/0x06-regular_expressions/README.md

 ### 1-repetition_token_0.rb

-Matches a particular set of patterns
+Matches a particular set of patterns.

 ### 2-repetition_token_1.rb

-Matches a particular set of patterns
+Matches a particular set of patterns.

 ### 3-repetitipn_token_2.rb

-Matches a particular set of patterns
+Matches a particular set of patterns.

 ### 4-repetition_token_3.rb

-Matches a particular set of patterns, without using square brackets in the regex
+Matches a particular set of patterns, without using square brackets in the regex.

 ### 5-beginning_and_end.rb

-Matches a string that starts with `h` and ends in `n` and can have any single character in between
+Matches a string that starts with `h` and ends in `n` and can have any single character in between.

 ### 6-phone_number.rb

-Matches a 10 digit phone number
+Matches a 10 digit phone number.

 ### 7-OMG_WHY_ARE_YOU_SHOUTING.rb

-Matches only capital letters
+Matches only capital letters.